 In practice, a social audit is conducted in the following manner: An auditor shows up at the factory and confirms compliance with human rights, workers’ rights, protection of the environment, and anti-corruption.
 This is done via document analysis, a walkthrough of the factory to confirm appropriate working conditions, and interviews with employees and management.

-You can read more about risk evaluations, criteria for selection and which audit standards Egmont accepts in the folder on Egmont’s Social Compliance Programme – Responsible Supply Chain Management and Product Safety and Quality.
+You can read more about risk evaluations, criteria for selection and which audit standards Egmont accepts in the document on Egmont's Social Compliance Programme - Responsible Supply Chain Management and Product Safety and Quality.

 Egmont has five zero tolerance issues, which Egmont does not accept at suppliers where Egmont’s products are produced.
 These are:

-When a zero tolerance is detected at a supplier, Egmont engages immediately and the supplier is included in a surveillance programme consisting of documentation requirements and follow-up audits to confirm that the violations of Egmont’s CoC have been remedied before the production can commence/continue.
+If a zero tolerance is detected at a supplier, Egmont engages immediately and the supplier is included in a surveillance programme consisting of documentation requirements and follow-up audits to confirm that the violations of Egmont’s CoC have been remedied before the production can commence/continue.